 I’m pretty sure of where the reviews came from because I use a tracking link on my books and it’s pretty easy to track one or two sales per day.
 Also, my blog readers, all 100 of them, lol, (even if they are new to the site), get a good feel in my post and if they read other posts on my site that I share information about writing in the New Writing and Publishing Universe.

 GOOGLE VS. AMAZON ALGORITHM

 I think this is where Google’s algorithm understands my audience more so than Amazon’s.
-Forgive me Amazon because I love your platform and I know you have a team of Data Scientist and really what do I know?
+Forgive me Amazon because I love your platform and I know you have Dream Team Data Scientist, and really what do I know?
 I’m just this writer from the Midwest trying to sell books.

-Perhaps “understands” isn’t the right word and let me try to explain what I mean the best way that I can.
+Perhaps “understands” isn’t the right word and let me try to explain the best way that I can.

 Google’s algorithm recognizes that I’m not trying to help someone write a big science or history book.
 As an example, read the review below that I received from what I assume is an old fogey who wants to write a big long, boring book that no one will read.

-On the other hand, Amazon is showing my book to people who want to write boring nonfiction books that people who are used to reading a computer screen’s worth of content won’t read.
-Being serious, maybe the guy is writing a boring book for history buffs who like reading books that those who play in the new writing and publishing Universe don’t take the time to read.
+Amazon is showing my book to people who want to write boring nonfiction books that people who are used to reading a computer screen’s worth of content won’t read.
+Being serious, maybe the guy is writing a book for history buffs who like reading long books.

-I’ve read several of Scott’s books, one book by King and scanned books by Avery and Duff.
-I’ve heard these people (except Avery) on podcasts and these authors write shorter books up to 60,000 words.
+I’ve read several of Scott’s books, one book by King and scanned books by Duff.
+I’ve heard these authors on podcasts and they confirm writing shorter books up to 60,000 words.
 They appear to invest in the quality of their books, they put a face to their books, and it doesn’t seem they participate in the deeply ridiculed (what some call) KDP Gold Rush.

 HOW IS MY BOOK DOING NOW THAT THE PROMOTION IS OVER?